99.9%

 memories dancing in the heads of the

+self-proclaimed Best Fans in Baseball.
 The glass half full crowd will remind

 you that in 1985 with Lonnie Smith injured,